Rudd-O/qvm-open-in-another-vm/README.md

 ## How to use this program

+First, install it (see below).

-You can associate files with this program, or you can associate URLs.
+Now you can associate files with this program, or you can associate URLs.
 Here are details:

 ### How set URLs to open in a separate VM